juanprypc/prypco_dashboard/docs/damac-islands-token-redemption.md

 - **State orchestration** – `damacRedeemItem`, `damacSelectedAllocationId`, `damacSelectionDetails`, `damacFlowStatus`, `damacFlowError`, and `damacConfirmedLer` drive the modal visuals and success overlay.
 - **Entry point** – `startRedeemFlow` short-circuits to the DAMAC modal whenever `item.damacIslandCampaign` is true; otherwise it falls back to the legacy allocation picker / buyer verification.
 - **Selection tracking** – The modal header reflects whichever allocation the selector reports through `onSelectionChange`.
+- **Modal framing** – The selector now renders inside a single `rounded-[32px]` wrapper owned by `DashboardClient`.
+That container provides the lavender border, padding, and `overflow-hidden` so the map’s drop shadows never bleed past the DAMAC dialog on mobile.
 - **Proceed handler** – `handleDamacProceed` receives the verified allocation/LER pair, performs balance checks, invokes Stripe when needed, or POSTs a redemption and transitions the modal into the success screen.
 - **Stripe fallback** – Uses the existing `startStripeCheckout` helper, so the payment experience stays in sync with other catalogue items.

 ### 2.3 `components/redeem/DamacMapSelector.tsx`
 - **Data fetch** – `useEffect` requests `/api/damac/map?catalogueId=...` to populate available units (ID, label, bedroom type, availability, price/points, area figures).
 - **Interaction model** – Custom zoom/pan logic with scroll/touch gestures, filters, and search.
 Selected units are stored via `selectedAllocationId` + `onSelectionChange`.
+- **Pricing display** – All price chips in the selector use the Airtable `property_price` field (falling back to `price_aed` only when absent) so the UI mirrors the DAMAC-provided property pricing.
 - **Viewer counter** – Session-based pseudo-random “agents viewing now” badge to reinforce urgency.
 - **LER flow** – `lerDigits` accepts numeric input only; `handleVerifyLer` reveals a warning before POSTing to `/api/damac/ler/verify`.
 Success stores the normalized code and invokes `onRequestProceed`.
 - **Error states** – Inline callouts cover fetch failures, verification errors, and network issues.
 Button states disable interactions while requests are in flight.